 Alcor has never once made a withdrawal from the Patient Care Trust (PCT) investments.
 The PCT has also been supplemented by members who were overfunded.

 The whole body amount is insufficient and results in the neuro patients subsidizing the whole body patients.

 The funding levels required by CI are intentionally kept as low as possible in order to serve more people.
 Patient care money is freely mingled with the general funds.
 They don't have enough safety margin for certain risks, and this model only works because there is a constant influx of new patients and because there are only two employees.
 This level of funding is dangerously low and is likely to result in future financial troubles for CI, especially as new buildings are needed.

 Amount that CI sets aside:

 $15,000 whole body = $100 / lb

-The amount we set aside in the PCF is the same as Alcor and around 17 times as much as CI.
+The amount we set aside in the PCF is similar to Alcor and more than 15 times as much as CI.
 We feel that this is a reasonable funding level which has a significant margin of safety.